rowscript/rowscript/.github/README.md

 # RowScript

-RowScript is an anti-gradually typed JavaScript dialect.
+RowScript is a robustly-typed functional language that compiles to efficient and reliable JavaScript.

 ## License